TimVanMourik/Porcupine/docs/_documentation/basics_2_workflow_editor.md

 <figure>
 	<a href="{{ site.url }}{{ site.baseurl }}/documentation/images/init_nodes.png"><img
     src="{{ site.url }}{{ site.baseurl }}/{{ example_path }}/documentation/images/init_nodes.png"></a>
-	<figcaption>The "workflow-editor" in Porcupine.</figcaption>
+	<figcaption>The "workflow editor" in Porcupine.</figcaption>
 </figure>

-Clicking on one of these nodes (e.g. `fsl.BET`), then, creates a node in the workflow-editor!
+Clicking on one of these nodes (e.g. `fsl.BET`), then, creates a node in the workflow editor!

 ## Input-ports and output-ports
 Now, suppose you've created an `fsl.BET` and an `fsl.FAST` node as in the above